picselliahq/picsellia-end-to-end-project/README.md

 Since you have added tags when uploading your data to the Datalake, now you can leverage the capabilities of retrieving data with the tags, to create respective dataset versions e.g **train** version, **test** version and **valid** version.

 To do that, you can follow either of the following ways:
-- Through Picsellia's platform UI using the **query language** to select data with the tags that you precise and then by clicking on create dataset as shown below:
+- Through Picsellia's platform UI using the **query language** to select data with the tags that you precise and then by clicking on **Create dataset** as shown below:

 ![create dataset](/docs/create_dataset.png)